-What is meant by work?
+I want to talk about work that contributes to the well-being of everyone.
+I am looking for a suitable word for work that contributes to a sustainable economy.
 Here we mean by work everything that has to be done in order to achieve a happy life for everyone.
-This definition leads to some interesting questions.
-Building a luxury yacht for a millionaire is not considered a job because it does not contribute to the overall welfare of all.
+This quest leads to some interesting questions.
+Building a luxury yacht for a millionaire is not considered a wealth producing job because it does not contribute to the overall welfare of all.
 It is a lot of work to the benefit of only one person, not for everybody.
 You can build such a ship in your leisure time, but not as part of your work.
 What work is most useful: being a nurse in a hospital or being a professional soccer player?
 The question is: In the event of a labour shortage, what activities must be canceled?
 Or: What is nice to have and what is required?
 For the moment I want to postpone this subject.
 Let's assume that we all agree that a certain set of tasks must be performed.
 We'll come back to this point when discussing in the second goal.

 And what is fairly?
 I have chosen to consider equal working hours to be equitable.
 I can imagine for some people this not fair.
 Backbreaking work might require long breaks.
-Some diseases can limit the number of hours an individual can work.
+Diseases can restrict the number of hours an individual can work.
 We intend to build these exceptions into the algorithm.

 In order to explain the scheduling algorithm, we will design a model.
 First we will describe the data.